annebrown/nuxt3-fleet-pub/README.md

 `PagesNaviTree`  uses `NaviTree` as a helper to produce a navi tree for a Nuxt3 app's `@/pages` content.
 Components under `pages/`, whose page meta include `title` and `description`, are used to build the tree.

-`Breadcrumbs` returns a breadcrumb string, based on the current route.
+`Breadcrumbs` - For Future Releases - Will return a breadcrumb string, based on current route.

 ## Install